-- 1. THE MAIN BUILDING.-This is the central and original part, erected in 1866, of an edifice that now has five wings, with front and flanking towers, with an extreme length of two hundred and eighty feet and a depth of one hundred and thirty-eight feet.
-The central portion is four stories high, and has on the first floor various administration offices and a large reception parlor; on the second and third floors the apartments of teachers and students, and on the fourth floor the whole space is given up to the Art Department. - 2.
-OWINGS HALL.-This is a wing of the main building, erected in 1871, and named for Miss Lottie A. Owings, for many years preceptress.
+1. THE MAIN BUILDING.-This is the central and original part, erected in 1866, of an edifice that now has five wings, with front and flanking towers, with an extreme length of two hundred and eighty feet and a depth of one hundred and thirty-eight feet.
+The central portion is four stories high, and has on the first floor various administration offices and a large reception parlor; on the second and third floors the apartments of teachers and students.

+2. OWINGS HALL.-This is a wing of the main building, erected in 1871, and named for Miss Lottie A. Owings, for many years preceptress.
 It extends back from the main building fifty-five feet, and is four stories high.
 The fourth floor is divided up into small rooms for piano practice; the third and second floors contain rooms for female students, and the first floor is the infirmary.
 In the basement is the steam laundry.

-- 3. SMITH HALL.-This wing was built in 1887, and is named for Mr. John Smith, the first President of the Board of Trustees.
+3. SMITH HALL.-This wing was built in 1887, and is named for Mr. John Smith, the first President of the Board of Trustees.
 It is a front extension of the main building on the east side.
-In the basement is the dining hall, capable of seating at table two hundred and fifty persons; on the first floor are the assembly room, where morning prayers are held every school day and where the students meet for public academic exercises, the school room and private study for young ladies.
-The second floor contains sleeping rooms for young ladies. - 4.
-HERING HALL.-Another wing erected in 1890, and named for Dr. J. W. Hering, the first Treasurer of the Board and afterwards President.
-This building is a front extension of the main building on the west side, and is fitted up in the most modern way for recitation rooms of the various departments.
-It has also a small lecture hall with fifty chairs, and a room eighty feet long for social receptions. - 5.
-WARD HALL.-This wing, built in 1895 to take the place of the smaller building erected in 1882 by contributions secured by Dr. J. T. Ward, the first President of the College, is named for Dr. Ward.
+In the basement is the dining-hall, capable of seating at table two hundred and fifty persons; on the first floor are the assembly room, where morning prayers are held every school day and where the students meet for public academic exercises, the school room and private study for young ladies.
+The second floor contains sleeping rooms for young ladies.

+4. HERING HALL.-Another wing erected in 1890, and named for Dr. J. W. Hering, the first Treasurer of the Board, and afterwards President.
+This building is a front extension of the main building on the west side.

+5. WARD HALL.-This wing, built in 1895, to take the place of the smaller building erected in 1882 by contributions secured by Dr. J. T. Ward, the first President of the College, is named for Dr. Ward.
 It is a rear extension to Hering Hall, three stories high, and is fitted up as a modern home for male boarding students.
 The rooms are large, each lighted by two windows and open to the sun.
-In the basement are recitation rooms and private studies for male students. - 6.
-MAMIE McKINSTRY HALL.-Another wing to the main building was built in 1899 as a rear extension to Smith Hall, corresponding to Ward Hall.
+In the basement are private studies for male students.
+6. MAMIE MCKINSTRY HALL.-Another wing to the main building was built in 1899 as a rear extension to Smith Hall. corresponding to Ward Hall.
 It provides in the basement the kitchen, bakery and pantry; on the first and second floors additional sleeping rooms for the young ladies.
-An extension to this hall was added in 1907 to provide for more sleeping rooms; and by action of the Board of Trustees the hall was named for a graduate of the class of 1879, deceased, who designed that the College should have a bequest from her estate.
+An extension to this hall was added in 1907 to provide for more sleeping rooms, and by action of the Board of Trustees the hall was named for a graduate of the class of 1879, deceased, who designed that the College should have a bequest from her estate.

 7. YINGLING GYMNASIUM.-This building was erected in 1889 and given to the College by the late Miss Anna R. Yingling, of Westminster, Maryland, a graduate of the class of 1871.
 A new two-story brick structure was erected in 1904 to take the place of the old Gymnasium, which had become too small.
 On the first floor are the men's lockers, toilets and baths, with abundance of hot and cold water.
-A bowling alley is also on this floor fitted up with two regulation alleys.